Spring 1 2024

 This week our theme in Collective Worship has been Epiphany.
 The feast of the kings.
 As part of this learning the children have listened to Mathew in the Bible and learnt about the three kings visiting Jesus after his birth.
 The children have also learnt about how the feast of the three kings is celebrated in countries such as Spain.

-Today we listened to Luke 2: 22-40 from the Bible.
+We listened to Luke 2: 22-40 from the Bible.
 The story told us about Jesus visiting the temple with his parents and the people he met there.
 The children learnt that people had waited for Jesus to come for a long time and that this was a celebration for them.
-The children then acted out the story in small groups, identifying the main people and their thoughts and feelings towards meeting Jesus.
+The children could confidently retell this story.

 This half term in maths we are focusing on measures and shapes.